When a makeshift army in 1788 busted up a Fourth of July oxen roast at the base of a hill in Providence, R.I., Federal Hill got its name.

-In 1788, Providence, R.I.’s Federal Hill officially got its name.
 In June of 1788, New Hampshire ratified the U.S. Constitution, the ninth state to do so.
 That effectively established a framework for a government in the newly liberated country.
 Virginia followed, days later.

 The Constitution, as created by the representatives from the 13 colonies, stipulated that nine colonies must approve it before it would be considered enacted.

-Rhode Island, however, along with North Carolina, were dissenters from the approval.
-Rhode Island would not ratify the Constitution until 1790, when the adoption of the document was virtually a foregone conclusion.
+Rhode Island, however, along with North Carolina, declined to ratify the Constitution.
+Rhode Island would not approve it until 1790, when the adoption of the document was virtually a foregone conclusion.

 Within the state, Anti-Federalists held power through the dominant Country Party.
-Anti-Federalists opposed the Constitution for a variety of reasons tied to loss of independence to a strong central government.
+Anti-Federalists opposed the Constitution for a variety of reasons, including loss of independence to a strong central government.
 The party’s leader, Arthur Fenner, won election as governor from 1790 to 1805.

-As plans for the July 4th 1788 celebration took shape, Rhode Island revolutionary war general William West was having none of it.
+As plans for the July 4, 1788 celebration took shape, Rhode Island revolutionary war general William West would have none of it.
 West, a prosperous Scituate farmer, business man and judge in the state’s Supreme Court, gathered an army of 1,000 farmers and stormed Providence.

-Federalists were planning an ox roast celebration at the base of the hill called Nocabulabet, an Indian word, when West and is army approached.
-West’s revolt seemed to push the new country to the brink of a Civil War.
+Federalists planned an ox roast celebration at the base of Nocabulabet when West and his army approached.
+West’s revolt seemed to push the new country to the brink of a civil war.

-Compromise was reached to prevent fighting from breaking out when the Federalists agreed that the celebration would only mark the Fourth of July; they would not read aloud the Constitution as planned.
-But the incident resulted in Federal Hill receiving its name.
+Compromise was reached to prevent fighting from breaking out when the Federalists agreed that the celebration would only mark the Fourth of July.
+They would not read aloud the Constitution as planned.
+But Federal Hill got its name because of the incident.

-For more than two years the Country Party would hold the Federalists at bay.
-Among their allies were many of Rhode Island’s Quakers who opposed the federal Constitution’s allowance of slavery.
+For more than two years the Country Party held the Federalists at bay.
+The Country Party allied with many of Rhode Island’s Quakers who opposed the federal Constitution’s allowance of slavery.

-But as the rest of the country pushed on, Rhode Island was inexorably dragged toward ratification.
+But the rest of the country pushed on, dragging Rhode Island inexorably toward ratification.
 Businesses could not seek payment for war losses and other privileges were denied to states that did not ratify.
 And as a final carrot, the federal government agreed to assume state debts if they ratified.

 In May of 1790, Rhode Island’s constitutional convention convened.
 Leaders in Providence threatened to secede from Rhode Island if the convention failed to ratify the Constitution.
-The Federalists won and the Constitution was approved.
+The Federalists then won and Rhode Island approved the Constitution.

-West attempted to pay off mortgages on his Scituate farm in continental dollars, but his effort was rejected.
-The first decision ever made by the U.S. Supreme Court denied his attempts at using continental currency and doomed West to bankruptcy and a stay in debtor’s prison.
-He would die in 1816.
+West then attempted to pay off mortgages on his Scituate farm in Continental dollars, but he failed.
+The first decision ever made by the U.S. Supreme Court denied his attempts to use Continental currency.
+It doomed West to bankruptcy and a stay in debtor’s prison.
+He died in 1816.